dasBikash84/android-shared-preference-utils/README.md

 ## Features/Notes
 - On top of android default support added for `Serializable` and `Parcelable` data types.
-- Support provided also for `Set` of Serializable and Parcelable data types.
+- Support provided also for `Collection` of Serializable and Parcelable data types.
 - Data can be saved either by suspension, asynchronous or blocking function call.
 - Data retrieve can be done via suspension/blocking methods.
 - Interface for accessing Shared preferences simplified.